 Four Buffalo Sabres to Shave Their Heads for Roswell Park's Bald for Bucks

 BUFFALO, N.Y. —Four Buffalo Sabres will shave their heads to show solidarity with cancer patients on Feb.
-14 as part of the Goin’ Bald for Bucks program, which raises funds for Roswell Park Cancer Institute (RPCI).
+14 as part of the Goin’ Bald for Bucks program, which raises funds for Roswell Park Comprehensive Cancer Center (Roswell Park).

 Mike Weber, Cody Hodgson, Chris Stewart and Marty Biron will be fundraising over the next month and their efforts will culminate in a group shave at First Niagara Center.
 Cancer patients and Sabres fans will be in the audience to watch the event.